Consensys/linea-monorepo/docs/architecture-description.md

 (only when there's a high congestion and there's competition for L2 block space).
 This is an issue for interoperability, because vanilla Ethreum API isn't tailored for this.
 That's why there's a Besu plugin addressing this issue and providing gas price depending on input transaction
-* Linea remains compatible with users runing vanilla nodes.
+* Linea remains compatible with users running vanilla nodes.
 Namely, `eth_gasPrice` returns fees guaranteeing that 99.9% of transactions are includable on Linea.

 This is how these challenges were solved technically: